aqandrew/capitaloto/pages/services.md

 title: Services
 permalink: /services/
 ---
+{% assign levenson = site.data.staff.medical_providers[5] %}
 Capital Region Otolaryngology specializes in all aspects of medicine for the head, neck, ear, nose and throat.

 ## Audiology
 TODO

 ## Otology/Ear Diseases
-TODO
+<a href="/staff/#{{ levenson.name | slugify }}">{{ levenson.name }}</a> specializes in diseases of the ear including hearing loss, dizziness, cholesteatomas, chronic ear infections, and acoustic neuromas.
+He participates in the latest treatments for hearing loss and deafness.
+Information about ear diseases and detailed surgical procedures can be viewed on Dr. Levenson’s website at [www.EarSurgery.org](www.earsurgery.org).

 ## Pediatric Otolaryngology
 TODO